pip-services/pip-services-docs/content/en/toolkit/recipes/mysql_persistence/_index.md

 {{< tabsection >}}
   Not available
 {{< /tabsection >}}

-####### get_list_by_filter()
+###### get_list_by_filter()

-This method returns a set of records that comply with a given filter.
+his method returns a set of records that comply with a given filter.
 The result is in the form of a list of MySqlPersistence objects containing the retrieved records.
 The following example retrieves all records with an id equal to ‘1’.

 {{< tabsection >}}
    Not available